nogicoder/farcry/README.md

 ![Serial Loser](farcry_statistics_serial_loser.png)

-Write a Python function `calculate_serial_losers` that takes an argument `frags` and returns a dictionary of players (victims) with their longest death series, where the key corresponds to the name of a player and the value corresponds to a list of frag times of the player's longest series:
+Write a Python function `calculate_serial_losers` that takes an argument `frags` and returns a dictionary of killers with their longest kill series, where the key corresponds to the name of a player and the value corresponds to a list of frag times of the player's longest series:

 ```python
 {